 Discussion about number of events, 4b.
 Decided to leave as it.

-AWood motioned, RMarshall seconded, Paul R voted Against, Sherry, Ken, Bob, Jim and Andre voted For, Motion passes.
+AWood motioned to present the amendment as revised, RMarshall seconded, PRenaud voted Against; SFox, KPaulsen, RMarshall, JFletcher and AWood voted For, Motion passes.

-New Business: Application for property swap was received; Jim will leave for Kevin in his mailbox.
+New Business: Application for property swap was received; JFletcher will leave for KO’Conell in his mailbox.

-RMarshall moved to adjourn, Ken seconded, all in favor
+RMarshall moved to adjourn, KPaulsen seconded, all in favor.

 Meeting adjourned at 12:07 AM